Someone's Ugly Daughter: Release and promotion

-"We were working the records to alternative radio, but they didn’t think it was alternative.
+"We were working the records to alternative radio, but they didn't think it was alternative.
 The first single did not do well.
 But we still put out another.
-Clearly, it was a ‘priority list project.’"
+Clearly, it was a 'priority list project.'"

-However, Chappelle disagreed, stating that, "Sony just wanted it to go away.
+However, Chappelle disagreed: "Sony just wanted it to go away.
 Maybe they felt like it was a threat to the pop sales.
 Maybe they felt like it would confuse people.
 It was out there for a minute, but I think it was too much for Sony.
 It [was] too different from Mariah, the pop star."
 In 2020, after Carey revealed information on the album, Pitchfork reported that copies "soon garnered up to $800 on Amazon and eBay".
 Outside of physical copies, the album is not available on streaming services.

 Cover

 The cover artwork was created by Sony Music's art department, based on concept art from Carey.
-Carey wrote in her memoir that, "I wrote the title with pink lipstick over a Polaroid picture Tommy had taken of a giant dead cockroach in Italy."
+Carey said in her memoir, "I wrote the title with pink lipstick over a Polaroid picture Tommy had taken of a giant dead cockroach in Italy."